What Is Home Insurance and How Does It Work?

 HO-6: Condo Insurance

-• Covers personal belongings, liability, and the interior of a condo unit
+• Coverage: Protects personal belongings, liability, and the interior of the condo unit.

 HO-7: Mobile Home Insurance